Theater of Cruelty

 A small bee-body of gold lies still as in a burial chamber, exalted, sublimated, and extinct.

-The chemicals can travel long distances, something Rachel Carson pointed out in, among other things SilentSpring >(The silent spring, 1962), with catastrophic consequences for animal and human life.
+The chemicals can travel long distances, something Rachel Carson pointed out in, among other things SilentSpring >(Silent Spring, 1962), with catastrophic consequences for animal and human life.
 Species diversity, especially insects, is threatened by pesticides.
 Man's dominance over nature is expressed in many forms – pesticide use and land grabbing are some of them.

 To dominate nature